Henrique Gouveia e Melo: NRP Mondego insubordination

 On 11 March 2023, NRP Mondego, a Portuguese Navy patrol vessel specifically stationed to police Portugal's exclusive economic zone around Madeira, was tasked to track a Russian ship sailing in the vicinity, north of Porto Santo Island.
 The vessel failed to carry out the mission, after 13 personnel refused to board the ship claiming her to be unseaworthy.
 The Navy rejected the claim, and the sailors were relieved of their duties.

 Gouveia e Melo personally went to Madeira where he publicly reprimanded the crew on the deck of NRP Mondego, on a speech underscoring the personnel's indiscipline and the damage caused to the image of the Navy and of the country; he went as far as comparing the insubordination to the mutiny on HMS Bounty.
 The Navy mounted an inquiry and initiated disciplinary proceedings that resulted in the insubordinates' suspension, which was overruled by decision of the South Administrative Central Court due to a series of procedural errors.
-The Navy unsuccessfully appealed the case to the Supreme Administrative Court; the seamen considered demanding the Chief of the Naval Staff for financial compensation for "moral damages".
+The Navy unsuccessfully appealed the case to the Supreme Administrative Court; the seamen considered making demands to the Chief of the Naval Staff for financial compensation for "moral damages".
 In 2025, the Public Prosecution Service charged the personnel with the crime of "insubordination by disobedience" provided for in the Code of Military Justice.

 2026 presidential campaign

 Gouveia e Melo retired from active service on 27 December 2024, and was succeeded as Chief of the Naval Staff by Jorge Nobre de Sousa.
 That same day, President Marcelo Rebelo de Sousa granted him the Grand Cross of the Military Order of Christ.
 Gouveia e Melo officially announced his candidacy for the 2026 Portuguese presidential election during a public ceremony on 29 May 2025, held at the Alcântara Maritime Terminal.